-She would live with him in the castle of Saint-Point where the pictures she painted as well as her personal memories are still preserved, evoking her presence.
+She would live with him in the castle of Saint-Point where the pictures she painted as well as her personal memories are still preserved, evoking her taste and talent.

 From England to France

-Born in England in 1790, Mary-Ann-Elisa Birch was the daughter of Major Birch (relative of the Churchill’s) and Christina Cordelia Ressent of Scottish origin.
+Born in England in 1790, Mary-Ann-Elisa Birch was the daughter of Major Birch (relative of the Churchill’s) and Christina Cordelia Ressent of Dutch origin.